Power puts Penske back on track with another Indy victory

 After six-time series champ Scott Dixon spun Chip Ganassi’s No. 9 Honda on his final lap in qualifying, things didn’t get any better Saturday.

-He started 26th, in the second-to-last row, and the New Zealander thought he could make up ground on pit strategy.
+He started 26th, in the second-to-last row, and the New Zealander thought he could make up ground with pit strategy.
 It didn’t work.
-After being the first driver onto pit row just 10 laps into the race, Dixon wound up finishing 17th in a race that had only two yellow flags.
+After being the first driver onto pit row just 10 laps into the race, Dixon wound up finishing 17th in a race that had only the two late yellow flags.

-Alex Palou looked like he was going to pad his points lead when he was running fourth with 17 laps to go — well ahead of second-place Scott Dixon.
-Then, suddenly, a puff of smoke appeared from the back of the No. 10 Honda and the powerless car rolled to a stop.

-With the Spaniard finishing 27th in the 28-car field, everybody else made up ground.
-O’Ward passed Dixon for second, 21 points behind.
-Dixon, who started with a 42-point deficit, now trails by 34, and two-time series champ Josef Newgarden remained fourth, 55 points behind.

 UP NEXT